Feat-FeAR/logSpace/content/docs/biophysics/markov_1.md

 What we are looking at is definitely __not a deterministic system__.
-On the contrary, the whole game is a __stochastic process__, both in terms of its final result (which justifies the existence of the soccer betting ecosystem), but also in its more marginal aspects, such as the one represented by our putative Markov chain, namely ball possession.
+On the contrary, the whole game is a __stochastic process__, both in terms of its final result (which justifies the existence of a soccer betting ecosystem), but also in its more marginal aspects, such as the one represented by our putative Markov chain, namely ball possession.
 You cannot predict which of the two teams will control the ball on, e.g., the 250th pass---and even knowing who kicked off does not add any information.
-Nevertheless, in most cases, the sequence of passes is not _completely random_, but state transitions are governed by specific __probability distributions__ that will make some pass sequences (_actions_) more likely than others, ultimately favoring one of the two teams.
+Nevertheless, in most cases, the sequence of passes is not _completely random_ (in the sense of equiprobability), but state transitions are governed by specific __probability distributions__ that will make some pass sequences (_actions_) more likely than others, ultimately favoring one of the two teams.
 Now we will try to get an estimate of such probabilities.

 ## Compute some basic stats
 Out of the {{< katex >}}N=167{{< /katex >}} total steps in the chain, \\(74\\)